pstackebrandt/BlazorCookbookApp/docs/Recipe-Overview-Plan.md

 ### For Users

+#### **Current Navigation (Phase 2.1)**
+1. Navigate to home page (`/`) - shows recipe overview table
+2. Navigate to Browse Recipes page (`/recipes`) - shows placeholder content
+3. Use navigation menu to switch between pages
+4. Click "Open" button or "Direct link" to navigate to any recipe
+5. Recipes are sorted by Chapter → Recipe → Variant

+#### **Future Navigation (Post-Restructuring)**
-1. Navigate to home page (`/`)
+1. Navigate to home page (`/`) - shows project introduction and getting started
-2. View organized table of all recipes
+2. Navigate to Browse Recipes page (`/recipes`) - shows complete recipe overview table
+3. Use navigation menu to switch between pages
-3. Click "Open" button or "Direct link" to navigate to any recipe
+4. Click "Open" button or "Direct link" to navigate to any recipe
-4. Recipes are sorted by Chapter → Recipe → Variant
+5. Recipes are sorted by Chapter → Recipe → Variant

 ### For Developers

 1. Add new recipe with `@page "/ch##r##"` pattern
 2. Include H1 or H2 tag for summary
 3. Recipe automatically appears in overview on next page load
+4. **Future**: Recipe will appear on Browse Recipes page instead of Home page

 ## Expected Result